 If the VPN you use lacks DNS leak protection, or you aren’t using a VPN at all, try opting for a public no-logs DNS server.
 You can change your device’s DNS settings so that requests aren’t sent through your ISP.
 We recommend DNS.WATCH or OpenNIC.

-It goes without saying that remaining anonymous online means not logging into any of your existing accounts.
+It should go without saying that remaining anonymous online means not logging into any of your existing accounts.
 But since many apps and websites require users to sign up, you’ll need an email address or two.

-There’s a big misconception that bitcoin is always anonymous, when in fact the very nature of blockchain technology means every transaction is tracked and verified.
-This publicly available ledger can be analyzed so that the wallets you use and the transactions you make could be linked to your identity.
+There’s a big misconception that bitcoin is always anonymous, when in fact, the very nature of blockchain technology means every transaction is tracked and verified.
+This publicly available ledger can be analyzed so that the wallets you use and your transactions can be linked to your identity.

 To get around this, use wallets that change your bitcoin address after each transaction.
 This makes you harder to trace.
 Use a bitcoin mixing service, which pools your bitcoins with other people’s and mixes them up before making a payment to the receiver.